Lyft is coming forward with monthly subscription plans for its riders

 It all started when Uber decided to launch its on-demand transportation application service in the escalating mobile app market, and this was the decision that turned Uber into a multi-billion dollar brand.
-After sensing the shift in on-demand vehicle services, Lyft followed the suit and released its very own variant of ridesharing apps.
+After sensing the shift in on-demand vehicle services, Lyft followed the suit and built a ridesharing app like Uber.
 Thus, entering the race of ride-sharing services and making itself a direct competitor of Uber.

 To book a taxi from Lyft or Uber, a dilemma that is faced in our daily routine.
 But worry not, after digging deep and doing a ton of research we have come up with a few criteria to compare these two ride-hailing organizations, which are:

 Let's start by looking at the range of options that are being provided by these on-demand taxi booking mobile apps and the types of vehicles.
 These service options can act as dealbreakers for the majority of end-users as consumers tend to prefer a service that meets their expectations in terms of requirements from the service.